Megiddo church (Israel)

 Megiddo church is an archaeological site near Tel Megiddo, Israel that preserves the foundations of one of the oldest Christian church buildings ever discovered by archaeologists.
 The ruins contain one of the oldest inscriptions referring to the divinity of Jesus.

 The church was dated to circa 230 AD on the basis of pottery, coins, and the inscriptional style.
 The site's abandonment, circa 305 AD, is evident in the purposeful covering of the mosaic, which may correlate to the Diocletianic Persecution.
+Others suggest dating a century or more later.

 Location

 The remains were found near Megiddo Prison, which is located a few hundred meters south of the tell and adjacent to Megiddo Junction in northern Israel.
 The area belonged to the ancient Roman town of Legio, known previously by its Hebrew name, Kefar ‘Otnay.